ichmarah/Suru-Japanese-Prints/README.md

 # Suru

 ## About
-Suru is a website I created as a take-home test for a taineeship position at [DTT](https://www.d-tt.nl/).
+Suru is a website I created as a take-home test for a traineeship position at [DTT](https://www.d-tt.nl/).
 The public API was retrieved from the [Harvard Art Museum](https://www.harvardartmuseums.org/).

 ## Author
 [Ichmarah Kock](https://www.linkedin.com/in/ichmarah)